sa1ntslovur/freshify/docs/information/faq.md

 Join our vibrant community on Discord: [Freshify Discord](https://discord.gg/freshify).
 Look out for the "Discord Server" button near the top search bar for quick access.

-### Is Freshify looking for Developers or Corporate?
-{: .text-blue-100 }

-Currently, Freshify is not hiring for Developers or Corporate positions.

 ### Can Store Supervisors supervise and issue bans for rule violations?
 {: .text-blue-100 }